1. The new Aged Care Act

 • An increase from four to eight levels of funding, ranging from $11,000 to $78,000 per year.

-• Quarterly funding and budgets available for three categories of services: clinical care, independence (e.g., help with showering, getting dressed or taking medication), and everyday living (e.g., cleaning, gardening meal preparation).
+• Quarterly funding and budgets available for three categories of services: Clinical Care (e.g. nursing and physiotherapy), Independence (e.g., help with showering, getting dressed or taking medication), and Everyday Living (e.g., cleaning, gardening meal preparation).

 • A webinar on 'Support at Home program update for older people, families and carers' was held on 3 April 2025.
 The webinar recording and slides are now published here.